Starsakary/JustLend-doc/developers/justlend-protocol-contracts/comptroller.md

 **Comptroller**

 ```
-function exitMarket(address cToken) returns (uint)
+function exitMarket(address jToken) returns (uint)
 ```

 * msg.sender: The account which shall exit the given market.
-* cTokens: The addresses of the cToken market to exit.
+* jTokens: The addresses of the jToken market to exit.
 * RETURN: 0 on success, otherwise an Error code.

 **Solidity**